jfavo/integra-partners-assessment-backend/README.md

 ## Making changes

->Note: all sqitch commands need to be made from the `./sqitch` directory
+>Note: all direct sqitch commands need to be made from the `./sqitch` directory

 Sqitch creates plans for any changes made to the DB schema.
 In order to make any modifications you can follow below: